The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Note

-• The campaign_activated event must have a timestamp equal to or older than other tracked conversion events, as explained in How Optimizely Experimentation counts conversions.
-Any conversion events with timestamps older than the related decision event will not be counted on the Results page.
+• The campaign_activated event must have a timestamp equal to or earlier than other tracked conversion events, as explained in How Optimizely Experimentation counts conversions.
+Any conversion events with timestamps older than the related decision event will not be counted on the results page.

-• You do not need to activate a user if they have already been activated by a Full Stack or Web activate() call.
+• You do not need to activate a user if they have already been activated by a Feature Experimentation or Web Experimentation activate() call.

 The example includes the optional client_name and client_version fields.
-We recommend that you include these fields for debugging purposes.
+Include these fields for debugging.

 {